-- Either cable type chains or SAE class S chains can be used. - Install chains securely, verifying that the chains do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
+- Use only cable type chains offered by Ford Motor Company as an accessory or equivalent.
+Using SAE class S or other conventional link type chains may cause damage to the vehicle's wheel house and/or body. - Install chains securely, verifying that the chains do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
 If you hear the chains rub or bang against your vehicle, stop and re-tighten the chains.
 If this does not work, remove the chains to prevent damage to your vehicle. - If possible, avoid fully loading your vehicle. - Remove the tire chains when they are no longer needed.
 Do not use tire chains on dry roads. - The suspension insulation and bumpers will help prevent vehicle damage.
-Do not remove these components from your vehicle when using snow tires and chains.
+Do not remove these components from your vehicle when using snow tires and chains. - Do not exceed 30 mph (48 km/h) with tire cables on your vehicle.